GEORGE FORBES DAVIE (1902-1964) was born on 21 May 1902 at 24 Huntly Street, Aberdeen.

 1.1 COLIN ROSS LESLIE (b.1964), born on 5 October 1964.
 He studied creative writing at the University of Victoria, and later took a four-year course in Journalism at Ryerson Polytechnic University, Toronto.
 He is an associate editor at the Medical Post and managing editor of Nutrition Factor, and lives in Toronto.

-2 NORMAN GEORGE DAVIE (b.1933) was born at Aberdeen on 27 September 1933.
+2 NORMAN GEORGE DAVIE (1933-2020) was born at Aberdeen on 27 September 1933.
 He moved to Luton with his parents, and trained as an apprentice cook with his brother at Vauxhall Motors.
 He did National Service in the R.A.F., serving for a third year.
 He was stationed at Halton and was involved in the catering.
-It was while he was at Halton that he met Barbara B. Warboys.
-He married her in the third quarter of 1953.
+It was while he was at Halton that he met Barbara B. Worboys (or Warboys).
+She was the same age as he was.
+They married in the third quarter of 1953.

 The couple went to live at 63 Warwick Road, Luton.
 Norman went to college, and qualified in Mechanical Engineering and Technical Science.
 He then got a post at Vauxhall as Area Inspector (Engines).
 In 1958 the family moved to 22 Stanford Road, and Norman was there until 1965.

 Norman and Barbara divorced in 1963.
 Barbara and the two children moved to Ayot St Lawrence, between Luton and Welwyn Garden City.
-She subsequently remarried, to a Mr Williams.
+She subsequently remarried at the end of 1968 to Glyn Williams.

-From 1963 to 1974, Norman lived with Barbara Dowdswell, née Strange, for whom he had had an attachment for some time.
-He then moved to the house formerly occupied by his mother and stepfather at 14 Dale Road, and was joined there by his mother in 1967.
+From 1963 to 1974, Norman's partner was Barbara J Dowdswell, née Strange, who had worked with Norman's mother, Winnie.
+They had had an attachment for some time.
+Around 1966 Norman and Barbara moved to the house formerly occupied by his mother and stepfather at 14 Dale Road, and were joined there by his mother in 1967.
 (According to the electoral roll the house then lay empty from 1968 to 1980.)

 In July 1998, Valerie contracted cancer, and she died in February 1999.

 Norman moved to a retirement flat at 27 Mansel Court, Mansel Road, Southampton, SO16 9ED.
-He currently works for five hours a day driving a minibus to and from a school for disabled children.
+For some years he kept busy working for five hours a day driving a minibus to and from a school for disabled children.

 Norman and Barbara Davie (née Warboys) had two children:

 2.1 STEPHEN L DAVIE (1954-2003), born at Luton early in 1954.
-He married.
+He married Amanda M Lear in Luton in the third quarter of 1989.
 For a few years before his death he was living in Finchley: "a punk type of a glam-rock / heavy metal, old school original person, an Aquarius with a mind that never tired."
 He suffered a massive heart attack at the end of May 2003, and after five days in intensive care, died on 1 June 2003.
 He had a son:

 2.1.1 ADAM DAVIE (b.19??).

-Norman and Barbara Davie (née Strange) had a son:
+Norman and Barbara Dowdswell (née Strange) had a son:

 2.3 IAN SPENCER DAVIE (b.1967), born on 25 July 1967 in Luton.
 He lived with his mother in Dawlish Avenue, Shirley, after she had left Norman.
 He worked for Philips Semiconductors in Southampton, and studied Analytical Electronic Engineering.
 In 1991, he moved to work for an American software company based in Guildford, later setting up the UK operation of an Austrian company.
-He married in 2000.
-In the same year, he joined Versant as a software engineer.
-In 2004, he and his wife, Elaine, were living in Witley, Surrey.
+He married Elaine Inwood on 28 October 2000.
+In the same year, he joined Versant as a technical sales engineer.
+He and his wife lived in Witley, Surrey.
+In 2005 he worked for Thor, subseuqently bought by Oracle, as manager of a number of EMEA-based TSEs.